Final Round Case Interview Prep 2026: Partner-Level Guide and Story Portfolio

 Context: where, when, what role, what was the challenge or opportunity.
 Be specific enough that the partner understands the stakes.

 What were YOU specifically responsible for?
-Not what the team did — what was your individual mandate.
+Not what the team did but your individual mandate.
 If you cannot name your specific responsibility, find a different story.

 What did you actually do?
 This is the most important part.
-Avoid 'we' — use 'I'.
+Avoid 'we' and use 'I'.
 If your story has no clear personal action, it will not survive partner follow-up questions.

 What happened as a direct result of your action?
 Quantify wherever possible: dollar amounts, percentage improvements, time saved, people affected.
 If you cannot quantify, find a different story.